 Welcome to the Morongo Basin Conservation Association.
 MBCA advocates for the healthy desert environment that nurtures the region's rural character, cultural wealth and economic well-being.
+In 2019 we celebrate our 50th Anniversary!
 If you share that vision, join us.

 A full video recording of MBCA's 2020 Annual Meeting focused on Sustainable Tourism is now available on YouTube.
 Below you will find a time stamp list for the major sections of the meeting.
 (Video by Bob Stephenson, Pro Video, Yucca Valley)

 0:01:15 Blessing by Sean Milanovich, Vice President, Native American Land Conservancy (Cahuilla [Agua Caliente Band])

 0:08:10 Opening remarks by MBCA President Steve Bardwell

 0:27:25 Sustainable Tourism remarks by Joshua Tree National Park Superintendent David Smith

 0:45:35 Sustainable Tourism remarks by Associate Director California Deserts for the National Parks Conservation Association Chris Clarke

 0:57:35 Audience questions moderated by MBCA Secretary Laraine Turk